Things to Do in Holland, Michigan

 Best Dutch Cuisine

 The Windmill Restaurant in Downtown Holland has been a local favorite for delicious, no-frills diner fare served in generous portions for more than five decades.
-The Windmill has perfected classic diner staples like eggs, bacon, and hashbrowns, burgers & fries, BLTs and tuna salad.
+The Windmill has perfected classic diner staples and classic diner hospitality.
 With both breakfast and lunch served all day, the 'Mill makes a perfect choice whether you're just starting your day or capping off a long night!

 Holland, MI, 49423